 The Leadership project enables communities to identify, promote and mentor current and future leaders, while enhancing community infrastructure and community resilience.
-From February 2013, leadership incubator courses will be held in eastern Southland, Invercargill and western Southland.
+In 2014/15, a series of leadership incubator courses will be held in eastern and western Southland.
 The incubator short course enables participants to learn about the basics of leadership, and develop confidence in dealing with leadership challenges including governance and conflict management.